opfesoft/sol-docs/db/characters/arena_team.md

 ### arenaTeamId

 The ID of the ArenaTeam.
-This number is unique to each team and is the main method to identify a team.1
+This number is unique to each team and is the main method to identify a team.

 ### name